vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/19/_index.md

 In the second place, disregarding the verses cited by technical designation (the "*jivās*-verses": see below) and those which are cited in full and by *pratīka* besides (33.
 3; 52.
 5; 72.
-1: see below), it appears that there are in the entire text of Kāuçika only six *pratīkas* which might seem at first blush to imply the recognition of book xix. as part of the Atharvan text by Kāuçika.
+1: see below), it appears that there are in the entire text of Kāuśika only six *pratīkas* which might seem at first blush to imply the recognition of book xix. as part of the Atharvan text by Kāuśika.
 The six *pratīkas* cover some eleven verses.
 Including with them a seventh *pratīka*, *devásya tvā*, I give them in tabular form: